-(2) Deterministic stragglers are caused by the heterogeneity of worker resource quality or quantity, and are often severe and long-lasting.
+(2) Deterministic stragglers are caused by heterogeneous worker resource quality or quantity, often severe and long-lasting.
 They occur only in non-dedicated clusters.

 Compared with non-deterministic stragglers, deterministic stragglers are more harmful to distributed model training, by forcing fast workers to always wait for the slowest one in each iteration if under the popular BSP scheme.
 With the increasing prevalence of non-dedicated clusters, it is thus in urgent need to tame such deterministic stragglers.